What’s the difference between the NTP Course and the NTC Course?

 Income for NTPs and NTCs typically range from $50 to $150 per hour, depending on location, experience, and other certifications or licenses.

 Is there financing available?

 Tuition can be paid in full, through a payment plan, or with a personal loan.
-For our payment plan, there is a non-refundable $400 enrollment fee to participate and we have 4, 3, and 2 installment options available based on the date you are registering.
+For our payment plan, there is a non-refundable $400 enrollment fee to participate and we have four, three, and two installment options available based on the date you are registering.
 Alternately, we work with Harborstone Credit Union to offer financial aid through a personal loan.
 You may also apply for a personal loan through your own bank or credit union.
 Full details and applications for the payment plan and Harborstone loan can be found here: https://www.nutritionaltherapy.com/scholarships-and-financial-aid.
 For students in Australia, NTA Australia partners with Auswide Bank to offer loans for tuition and books.
 To learn more, go to ntaaustralia.com.au/courses.